PeterWANGHK/peterzianwang.github.io/_pages/about.md

 💻 My senior colleagues who work closely with me: [Dr. Zejian Deng](https://scholar.google.com/citations?user=zA_fv-QAAAAJ&hl=zh-CN); [Ms. Yiming Shu](https://github.com/YimingShu-teay); [Ms. Jiahui Xu](https://scholar.google.com/citations?user=MHa9ts4AAAAJ&hl=zh-CN).

 # 🔥 News
-- *2026.09*: &nbsp;🎤 [HKU-SAS Lab](https://github.com/SAS-HKU) is organizing the [Workshop on Socially Compliant and Strategic Autonomous Driving](https://sas-hku.github.io/ITSC2026/) at [IEEE International Conference on Intelligent Transportation Systems (ITSC) 2026](https://ieee-itsc.org/2026/) on 15 Sep.
+- *2026.09*: &nbsp;🎤 [HKU-SAIL Lab](https://github.com/SAS-HKU) is organizing the [Workshop on Socially Compliant and Strategic Autonomous Driving](https://sas-hku.github.io/ITSC2026/) at [IEEE International Conference on Intelligent Transportation Systems (ITSC) 2026](https://ieee-itsc.org/2026/) on 15 Sep.
 Welcome to join us for series of discussions!
 - *2026.05*: &nbsp;📆 I will serve as the Deputy chairperson of student committee of [HKU-ITS](https://institute-of-transport-studies.hku.hk/) from term 2026-2027.
 Stay tuned for more seminars to come!
 - *2026.05*: &nbsp;🎉 My first manuscript on autonomous driving has been accepted by [IEEE International Conference on Intelligent Transportation Systems (ITSC) 2026](https://ieee-itsc.org/2026/)!
 Thanks all the guidance from the senior colleagues and my supervisor.
 See you in Naples, Italy 🇮🇹!
 - *2026.03*: &nbsp;🎤 I gave my first-ever academic seminar at [HKU-ITS](https://institute-of-transport-studies.hku.hk/).
 Thanks all colleagues for participation and the invitation from Mr. Qingyang Li.